paul-caron/EpicCanvas/README.md

 ### Model Matrix Transformations
 _Apply transformations through the model matrix for rendering._

+- **makeShapeLookAt(shape, eye, center, up)**
+  Sets the model matrix of the shape so that it "looks at" a target position, similar to camera lookAt but for models.

 - **translateModelMatrix(shape, [x, y, z])**
   Applies translation to the model matrix.